apache/nifi-registry/nifi-registry-extensions/nifi-registry-aws/nifi-registry-aws-assembly/README.md

 ### Enable AWS extensions at NiFi Registry build

-In order to enable AWS extensions when you build NiFi Registry, specify `include-aws` profile with a maven install command:
+The AWS extensions will be automatically included when you build NiFi Registry and will be installed at the `${NIFI_REG_HOME}/ext/aws` directory.

+If you wish to build NiFi Registry without including the AWS extensions, specify the `skipAws` system property:
 ```
 cd nifi-registry
-mvn clean install -Paws
+mvn clean install -DskipAws
 ```

-Then the extension will be installed at `${NIFI_REG_HOME}/ext/aws` directory.

 ### Add AWS extensions to existing NiFi Registry

-Alternatively, you can add AWS extensions to an existing NiFi Registry.
-To do so, build the extension with the following command:
+To add AWS extensions to an existing NiFi Registry, build the extension with the following command:

 ```
 cd nifi-registry